PotHix/pothix.github.com/content/post/stats-mar-2018.md

 For some reason, Argentina is on the list as well.
 I've been there already but not this time. :P

-I had one week for vacations and decided to walk around Santiago and relax.
+I had one week of vacations and decided to walk around Santiago and relax.
 Because of that, I've added many places to the list:

 [![Places I visited](/images/stats/2018/mar/location-places.png "Places I visited")](/images/stats/2018/mar/location-places.png "")